davidfeng88/bara/README.md

 ![homepage](docs/homepage.png)

-## Features
+## Main Features
-* Each React component loads data from the backend based on URL, not from the Redux store, therefore the user can directly visit a specific page (a particular business or results of a specific business search), and users can share pages by their URLs.
+* Each React component loads data from the backend based on URL, not from the Redux store, therefore the user can directly visit a specific page by its URL (the business search page with certain filters or the business show page of a particular business), and users can share pages by their URLs. ([Details](#implementation-overview))
-* Businesses can be searched by its name, address, city, state, zipcode, price range, tags, and their combinations.
+* Businesses can be searched by its name, address, city, state, zipcode, price range, tags, and their combinations. ([Details](#business-search))
-* The business show page displays a specific business and its reviews.
 * When logged in, a user can create/update/delete businesses and reviews.
 For demonstration purposes, there are no constraints for operations on businesses, i.e. any user can add businesses and edit/delete any existing businesses.
 (In reality, you probably do not want to allow that!)
-On the other hand, a user can only review a business once, and only the author is allowed to edit/delete a review.
+On the other hand, a user can only review a business once, and only the author is allowed to edit/delete a review. ([Details](#review-constraints))
+* The business form fetches the latitude and longitude based on address using the Google Maps Geocoding API. ([Details](#latitude-and-longitude))
+* Clicking on the bara logo on the homepage changes the background and the "featured" businesses. ([Details](#homepage))
+* The business show page displays a specific business and its reviews. ([Details](#business-show))
+* Bara has a 404 page. ([Details](#404))

 ## Implementation Overview
 Since I would like the React components to load data from the backend based on URL, without relying on Redux store, the Redux state is very small ([here](docs/sample-state.md) is a sample Redux state).
 It does not store any information about the businesses or reviews, which would be in the components' local state.
-It does store the current user's information, which is used in almost every component, and the id of highlighted business in the index map, since it greatly simplifies the code (details [here](#index-map)).
+It does store the current user's information, which is used in almost every component, and the id of highlighted business in the index map, since it greatly simplifies the code ([details](#index-map)).

 In addition to relevant businesses and reviews, the local states of the React components usually contain `loading` (starts as true) and `errors` (starts as an empty array) fields.
 The general working mechanism is: